software asset management

 Getting Started with SAM: Practical Steps

 Ready to implement SAM in your organization?
-Follow these steps to build a successful program:
+Follow these steps to build a successful program and choose the best SAM software for your needs:

 2. Invest in SAM Tools: Choose automated tools that offer discovery, license management, and usage tracking.
 Look for solutions that integrate with your existing IT systems.